-When Jesus said you will “produce much fruit” by remaining in him, what exactly did he mean?
-(John 15:5, 8) Was he promising you a successful ministry, or a large family, or a thriving career, or good health, or financial prosperity?
-Fruitful can mean any of these things, according to the dictionary definition…
+Was he promising us a successful ministry, or a large family, or a thriving career, or good health, or financial prosperity?
+Fruitful can mean any of these things, according to the dictionary definition.

-Fruitfulness in the Christian life is not about how successful or productive or useful you are (phew!).
-Instead, it’s about who you are and how you behave towards others.
+These verses show us that fruitfulness in the Christian life is not about how successful or productive or useful we are.
+Instead, it’s about:

-But what about the practical side of things?
-How can you develop these fruits in your life?
+What about the practical side of things?
+How can we develop this fruit in our life?

 Is it even possible to be a joyful, patient and kind person when you’re battling just to make it through the day?
-Life with chronic illness is not easy!
-The grief can turn you inward.
-Your symptoms can become all-consuming.
-Pain, and certain powerful medications, can even change your personality.
+Life is not easy!
+Grief and pain can turn you inward; your emotions can become all-consuming.

 How many times do we all fall short of this ideal image of a fruitful life each hour, let alone each day?!

-Problem was: I don’t think I ever really got the hang of joy… or peace… And I wasn’t even half way through the list yet!!
+The problem was, I don’t think I ever really got the hang of joy.
+Or peace.
+And I wasn’t even half way through the list yet!